-A great romantic read, go for this one if you want to get that warm, fuzzy feeling of hot chocolate on a cool rainy day, wanting to get back to the delicate intricacies of life—one of the best by Emily Henry.
+It is a great romantic read, go for this one if you want to get that warm, fuzzy feeling of hot chocolate on a cool rainy day, and want to get back to the delicate intricacies of life—one of the best by Emily Henry.

 Nora is a cut-throat literary agent at the top of her game.
 Her whole life is books.

 Charlie is an editor with a gift for creating bestsellers.
 And he’s Nora’s work nemesis.

 Nora has been through enough break-ups to know she’s the one men date before finding their happy-ever-after.
 To prevent another dating dud, Nora’s sister has persuaded her to swap her city desk for a month’s holiday in Sunshine Falls.